spachava753/sp_zola_blog/content/a_gophers_foray_into_rust.md

 However, the latest version of sqlx (which was 0.5.x at the time) used the Tokio runtime 1.0, which was incompatible with the Actix runtime, which relied upon the 0.2.x version of the Tokio runtime.
 To make sqlx work, I had to use one version prior, 0.4.x which used the 0.2.x Tokio runtime, making it compatible with the Actix runtime.
 After continuing to develop the application, I became more and more annoyed with Actix.
-Actix has its own data types that behave similarly to `Arc<T>`, which must be used to pass data to each of the "workers" that the Actix runtime creates per thread, BUT if the data is already thread-safe, then you have to wrap the data with a _different_ type.
+One of the pain points was that Actix has its own data types that behave similarly to `Arc<T>`, which must be used to pass data to each of the "workers" that the Actix runtime creates per thread, BUT if the data is already thread-safe, then you have to wrap the data with a _different_ type.
+Figuring out when to what Actix specific type was pretty frustrating.
 I pulled in [reqwest](https://github.com/seanmonstar/reqwest) to fetch the XML data, but it relied on the Tokio 1.x runtime, which again meant that I had to search for an old enough version that used the Tokio 0.2.x.
 At this point, I was pretty annoyed with Actix Web, so I searched for an alternative, and I found [warp](https://github.com/seanmonstar/warp).
-A major point of confusion is why Actix implemented its own runtime when Tokio 0.2.x and above is a **work-stealing scheduler, just like Golang's goroutine runtime** (see the blog post ["Making the Tokio scheduler 10x faster"](https://tokio.rs/blog/2019-10-scheduler)).
+A major point of confusion is **why** Actix implemented its own runtime when Tokio 0.2.x and above is a **work-stealing scheduler, just like Golang's goroutine runtime** (see the blog post ["Making the Tokio scheduler 10x faster"](https://tokio.rs/blog/2019-10-scheduler)).
+At that point, we could leave the task scheduling to Tokio.
 I liked the simplicity of warp, and I was able to upgrade sqlx and reqwest to use the Tokio 1.x runtime.
 Sqlx version 0.5, in particular, offered a better API as I was having problems connecting to the database in 0.4.x, which was resolved in the latest version.

 I struggled through the rest of the feature set ([serde](https://github.com/serde-rs/serde) in particular was an absolute joy to use) and eventually matched the feature set implemented in the Golang app.
 One point of interest is I could not find any sufficiently advanced local cache libraries like Golang's [bigcache](https://github.com/allegro/bigcache), which automatically collects stale entries, but I did find [cached](https://github.com/jaemk/cached).
 Cached offered a TTL-based read-write lock hashmap, which was good enough to move forward with the application.
-The app needs a local cache so the database isn't overwhelmed and the Golang app used bigcache, so I was somewhat disappointed to find that there weren't any equivalents in the Rust ecosystem.
+The app needs a local cache so the database isn't overwhelmed, so I was somewhat disappointed to find that there weren't any equivalents in the Rust ecosystem.

 After fighting with the compiler, the Rust app reached the same point as the Golang app.
 After benchmarking the Rust application it achieved a measly 10,000 requests per second!
 It also had much, much higher tail latencies past 2000